BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: User Study

 \subsection{Setup}

-To evaluate the impact of BenchPress on annotation efficiency and quality, we conducted a controlled user study using a between-subjects experimental design.
-In this design, each participant is randomly assigned to one condition only—ensuring that comparisons across conditions reflect differences in the interface or workflow, rather than learning effects or fatigue.
+To evaluate the impact of BenchPress on annotation efficiency and quality, we conducted a controlled user study using a between-subjects experimental design, meaning that each participant experiences only one of the available conditions.
+This design prevents learning effects, familiarity with the queries, or fatigue from carrying over between interfaces.
+In this design, each participant is randomly assigned to one condition only, ensuring that observed performance differences reflect the properties of the interface rather than improvements from repeated exposure.
 This setup is widely used in HCI and behavioral research, including in experimental frameworks~\cite{HCI2017}.

+Our study includes 18 participants, which is well within the range commonly accepted in HCI and empirical systems research.
+Prior work in usability testing has repeatedly shown that relatively small samples (5--20 participants) are sufficient to uncover the vast majority of issues and yield stable performance differences between interfaces.
+Nielsen's foundational work demonstrates that diminishing returns set in rapidly after 15 participants~\cite{nielsen1994usability}, while Virzi provides empirical evidence that additional users contribute only marginal increases in explanatory power~\cite{virzi1992refining}.
+Faulkner further shows that studies with 5--20 users achieve stable, reliable results across usability metrics~\cite{faulkner2003beyond}.
+Similarly, the ``small-N, high-signal'' evaluation paradigm used throughout systems-HCI research (e.g., in CHI, UIST, and CSCW) relies on focused studies with 12--20 participants to draw statistically meaningful conclusions about task performance, efficiency, and error rates.

-A total of 18 participants were recruited and first grouped into two strata—\textit{advanced} and \textit{non-advanced} SQL users—based on a pre-study questionnaire assessing their experience and familiarity with relational databases.
+These 18 participants were then first grouped into two strata -- \textit{advanced} and \textit{non-advanced} SQL users-based on a pre-study questionnaire assessing their experience and familiarity with relational databases.
 Within each stratum, participants were randomly assigned to one of three experimental conditions using a balanced Latin square design to ensure counterbalancing:

 \begin{itemize} \item \textbf{Group A (BenchPress)}: Used the BenchPress interface, including schema information, example tables, logs, and four LLM-generated natural language suggestions per SQL query. \item \textbf{Group B (Manual)}: Provided only with schema files and logs, no LLM or suggestion support. \item \textbf{Group C (Vanilla LLM)}: Allowed to use a general-purpose LLM (e.g., ChatGPT) via its standard UI, but without RAG-based support or task-specific integration. \end{itemize}